stephenslab/ebnm/README.md

 $$ \theta_j | s_j \sim g \in G, $$ where the distribution g (referred to as the "prior distribution" for $\theta$) is to be estimated and G is a specified family of prior distributions.
-Several options for G are implemented, some parametric and others non-parametric.
+Several options for G are implemented, some parametric and others non-parametric; see below for details.

 Solving the EBNM problem involves two steps.
 First, estimate g $\in$  G via maximum marginal likelihood,